argos-ci/jest-puppeteer/README.md

 To run Puppeteer on Firefox, you can set the `launch.product` property to `firefox`.
 By default, the value is `chrome` which will use Puppeteer on Chromium.

 The browser context can be also specified.
-By default, the browser context is shared. `incognito` is available if you want more isolation between running instances.
+By default, the browser context is shared (value of `default`).
+The `incognito` value is also available, in case you want more isolation between running instances.
 More information available in [jest-puppeteer-environment readme](https://github.com/smooth-code/jest-puppeteer/blob/master/packages/jest-environment-puppeteer/README.md)

+Default config values:

 ```js
 // jest-puppeteer.config.js